forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 ## What's your experience?

 Do you run a Jekyll or Hugo site?
-Share your build times are in the conversation on Hacker  News.
+Share your build times in the conversation on Hacker  News.

 <a style="background: #F60; display: inline-block; border-radius: 5px; color: white; padding: 2px 9px; font-size: 14px;" href="https://news.ycombinator.com/item?id=16265259">Comment on Hacker News</a>